VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 ## Interactive sessions (srun)

-To get an interactive session, you must use srun see documentation here.
+To get an interactive session, you must use `srun` (https://slurm.schedmd.com/srun.html)

 A common configuration for interactive debugging is: